 How Can I Find Out What Exactly is in My Prescription?

 If you have another visit planned, you may ask your practitioner to write you out a copy at your next visit.
-The complete formula for the tinctures and teapills is already stated on the bottles.
+The complete formula for the tinctures and teapills is already marked on the bottles.

 What if I have Side Effects or I Feel Sick?